Dell World Focus on Data Center and Its Place in the Cloud

 Updated Active System Manager software, a stronger commitment to the open source OpenStack software, and a recommitment to servers.
 Those are some of the news items that emerged from the Dell World conference this week in Austin, Texas.

-Updates to the Active System Manager software in Dell's data center appliances use technology that Dell acquired when it recently bought Gale Technologies, a provider of and data center management software.
-Active System Manager now has the capability to deploy virtual clusters for computing and in a much more efficient manner than previously, the company said, and a new memory-based, "tier zero" storage offers faster access to cached data.
+Updates to the Active System Manager software in Dell's center appliances use technology that Dell acquired when it recently bought Gale Technologies, a provider of cloud and data center management software.
+Active System Manager now has the capability to deploy virtual clusters for computing and storage in a much more efficient manner than previously, the company said, and a new memory-based, "tier zero" storage offers faster access to cached data.

 Increasing OpenStack Commitment